-LEGAL INVESTMENTS - Under the act, a captive insurance company must comply with investment requirements contained in Chapter 375 and Sections 379.080 and 379.082 as applicable.
+LEGAL INVESTMENTS - Under the act, association captive insurance companies must comply with investment requirements contained in Chapter 375 and Sections 379.080 and 379.082 as applicable.
+No pure captive insurance company shall be subject to investment restrictions.
+The director may limit investments that threaten the solvency of a pure captive insurance company.
 In addition to other investment standards and restrictions, pure captive insurance companies may not make a loan to or an investment in its parent company or affiliates without prior written approval of the director.